-- (i) Notify the resident and, if known, a family member or legal representative of the resident of the transfer or discharge and the reasons for the move in writing and in a language and manner they understand. - (ii) Record the reasons in the resident's clinical record; and - (iii) Include in the notice the items described in paragraph (a)(6) of this section.

-§483.12(a)(5) Timing of the notice.

-- (i) Except when specified in paragraph (a)(5)(ii) of this section, the notice of transfer or discharge required under paragraph (a)(4) of this section must be made by the facility at least 30 days before the resident is transferred or discharged. - (ii) Notice may be made as soon as practicable before transfer or discharge when-- - (A) The safety of individuals in the facility would be endangered under paragraph (a)(2)(iii) of this section; - (B) The health of individuals in the facility would be endangered, under paragraph (a)(2)(iv) of this section; - (C) The resident's health improves sufficiently to allow a more immediate transfer or discharge, under paragraph (a)(2)(ii) of this section; - (D) An immediate transfer or discharge is required by the resident's urgent medical needs, under paragraph (a)(2)(i) of this section; or - (E) A resident has not resided in the facility for 30 days.

-§483.12(a)(6) Contents of the notice.
-The written notice specified in paragraph (a)(4) of this section must include the following:

-(i) The reason for transfer or discharge;
+- manner they understand.
+The facility must send a copy of the notice to a representative of the Office of the State Long-Term Care Ombudsman. - (ii) Record the reasons for the transfer or discharge in the resident's medical record in accordance with paragraph (c)(2) of this section; and - (iii) Include in the notice the items described in paragraph (c)(5) of this section. - $\S483.15(c)(4)$ Timing of the notice. - (i) Except as specified in paragraphs (c)(4)(ii) and (8) of this section, the notice of transfer or discharge required under this section must be made by the facility at least 30 days before the resident is transferred or discharged. - (ii)Notice must be made as soon as practicable before transfer or discharge when- - (A) The safety of individuals in the facility would be endangered under paragraph (c)(1)(i)(C) of this section; - (B) The health of individuals in the facility would be endangered, under paragraph (c)(1)(i)(D) of this section; - (C) The resident's health improves sufficiently to allow a more immediate transfer or discharge, under paragraph (c)(1)(i)(B) of this section; - (D) An immediate transfer or discharge is required by the resident's urgent medical needs, under paragraph (c)(1)(i)(A) of this section; or - (E) A resident has not resided in the facility for 30 days. - \$483.15(c)(5) Contents of the notice.
+The written notice specified in paragraph (c)(3) of this section must include the following: - (i) The reason for transfer or discharge; - (ii) The effective date of transfer or discharge; - (iii) The location to which the resident is transferred or discharged; - (iv) A statement of the resident's appeal rights, including the name, address (mailing and email), and telephone number of the entity which receives such requests; and information on how to obtain an appeal form and assistance in completing the form and submitting the appeal hearing request;